advancedresearch/advancedresearch.github.io/blog/2017-10-10-is-it-time-to-think-differently-about-money.md

 Sometimes it feels like we are making new discoveries and inventions, but we are not moving forward.
-It is not like I want a such change in itself, but I am still waiting for the current system to do something significant, and despite large efforts, it has not happened yet, like getting some of those greenhouse gases out.
+It is not like I want a such change in itself, but I am still waiting for the current system to do something significant, and despite large efforts, it has not happened yet, like getting some of those greenhouse gases out of the air.

 What if I told you that there might be a relatively easy way to fix economic inequality, and increasing efforts to solving climate change at the same time?